 9th Annual Arbitration and Investment Summit - Caribbean, Latin America and Other Emerging Markets 2021 - A Clear Vision for Your Future, "How sanitized are arbitral awards?
-Privacy vs. Confidentiality - What is the New Normal?", virtual event, panelist (forthcoming 2021)
+Privacy vs. Confidentiality - What is the New Normal?", virtual event, panelist (UPCOMING 2021)

 XII ABA Conference on the Resolution of CIS-Related Business Disputes, "E-Advocacy: Practical Issues and Tips on Using Remote Technology for Hearings", virtual event